mas-bandwidth/gafferongames/content/post/integration_basics.md

 Since acceleration is constant in the example above, the integration of velocity is without error.
 However, we are also integrating velocity to get the position each step, and velocity is increasing 10 meters per-second per-second due to acceleration, so velocity is definitely _not_ constant.
 This means there is error in the integrated position.

 Just how large is this error?
-Lets find out!
+Let's find out!

 There is a closed form solution for how an object moves under constant acceleration.
 We can use this equation to compare our numerically integrated position with the exact result: